 Meeting agendas are developed and agreed upon by the HSC co-chairs prior to each meeting and disseminated to HSC members (with meeting documentation) at least one week in advance of the upcoming HSC meeting.
 HSC members may request items to be added to the agenda either before or during the meeting.
-Non- member employees may request that a HSC member include an item on the agenda.
+Non-member employees may request that an HSC member include an item on the agenda.

 Items added to the agenda during a meeting will be addressed as time allows and moved to the next meeting agenda if there is inadequate time.

-HSC standing agenda items are as follows:
+HSC agenda items may or may not include the following per discretion of the co-chairs:

 - 1. Call to order/attendance. - 2.
 Approval of documentation from previous meeting. - 3.
 Agenda review (opportunity for additions). - 4.
 Charter approval (annually or more often as needed). - 5.
 Committee member education (annually and as needed). - 6.
 Old business (review prior assignments, unresolved discussions, and agenda items rolled over from previous meeting). - 7.
-Budget review (annually) - 8.
-Quality data report (quarterly)/HR report (semi-annually) - 9.
+Budget review - 8.
+Quality data report (quarterly)/HR report (monthly). - 9.
 Proposed unit staffing plan changes (if any). - 10.
 Hospital staffing plan review (including factors considered in development of the HSP semi-annually). - 11.
-Progress reports (corrective action plans in progress). - 12.
-Staffing complaint trend data. - 13.
-New staffing complaint review & classification. - 14.
-Assignments and agenda items for next meeting. - 15.
+New staffing complaint review & classification. - 12.
 Adjournment.